 Biographical information, the story of his post-battle actions, and his picture - an etching from a photo - from Smith1.

-Burial Place: Forest Lawn Cemetery, Buffalo, NY
+1885; burial in Forest Lawn Cemetery, Buffalo, NY